aheil/hhn-devops/labs/02_container/docker_container.md

 * Make sure the nginx server starts when the container based on your image started.

-**Remark: Do not use the official NGINX docker cotainer, make sure to install nginx instead using your Dockerfile.**
+**Remark: Do not use the official NGINX docker image, make sure to install nginx instead using your own Dockerfile.**